sourav-625/CropScan/myapp/README.md

-# CropScan: Smart Crop Monitoring System Using Thermal Imaging
+# CropScan IR: Smart Crop Monitoring System Using Thermal Imaging

 CropScan is an experimental AI-based agricultural monitoring tool that leverages **thermal imaging** and **machine learning** to analyze crop health conditions including:
 - 🌿 Pest infestation and disease detection